-Centrally located in the heart of Illinois, Greater Peoria is a great place to put down roots, build a career and raise a family.
-Situated midway between Chicago and St. Louis, the region strikes the perfect balance of big-city life and small-town atmosphere.
+Whether you prefer the buzz of the city, the quiet domesticity of rural life, or something in between, Greater Peoria is full of options to suit your lifestyle.
 Our cost of living is low, neighborhoods are safe and diverse, and there are many unique opportunities for all ages to work, learn, play and make a difference.
-With world-class healthcare and education facilities and easy access to a range of cultural and recreational amenities, you’ll find everything you need right here!
+With world-class healthcare and education facilities and easy access to a range of cultural and recreational amenities, you can live the good life right here in central Illinois.

-With a median home value hovering around $130,000, the Peoria area is consistently one of the country’s most affordable housing markets.
-In fact, the Village of Dunlap was named the third best place in the country to buy a home in 2018 by Niche, a national real estate survey website.
-And if you’re not ready to buy, the median rent in the Peoria metro area is $800—about half of the national median, according to Zillow.
+With a median home value hovering around $125,000, the Peoria area is consistently ranked among the country’s most affordable housing markets.
+In 2018, the Village of Dunlap was named the third best place in the country to buy a home by Niche, a national real estate survey website.
+And if you’re not ready to buy just yet, the average monthly rent for a two-bedroom unit is around $800, according to

-Peoria’s neighborhoods span a diverse range of architectural styles, options and amenities, from urban lofts offering “industrial chic,” to charming mid-century homes, to modern subdivisions.
-The city’s historic districts are lined with ornately detailed, turn-of-the-century dwellings—the former residences of Peoria’s “whiskey barons”—while eclectic homes at affordable prices can be found all over the region.
+Peoria’s neighborhoods span a range of architectural styles, options and amenities, from urban lofts offering “industrial chic,” to charming mid-century homes, to modern subdivisions.
+Its historic districts are lined with ornately detailed, turn-of-the-century dwellings—the former residences of Peoria’s “whiskey barons”—while eclectic homes at affordable prices can be found all over the region.

 In Tazewell County, the City of Washington and Village of Morton finished fourth and 16th respectively in WalletHub’s 2018 “Best Places to Raise a Family in Illinois” list—cited for family life and fun; education, health and safety; affordability; and socioeconomic environment.
 Woodford County ranks among the healthiest counties in the state—spotlighting the idyllic charms of communities like Eureka, Metamora and Germantown Hills—while the rest of the region is dotted with distinctive towns with unique appeal, from Pekin to Havana to Lincoln.

-With preschool programs and childcare centers located across Greater Peoria, there are plenty of options for families with small children.
-Many of the region’s elementary and high schools have been recognized for academic excellence, while opportunities for higher education are abundant.
+A wide range of preschool programs and childcare centers across Greater Peoria ensure plenty of options for families with small children.
+Many of the region’s elementary and high schools have been recognized for academic excellence, while opportunities for higher education are abundant—see page 22 for more information.

-- Strap on your skates at the Peoria Palace Skating Rink;
+- Strap on your skates at the Peoria Palace Skating Rink, or jump around on Family Night at Elevate Trampoline Park.

-- Enjoy competitive video gaming at LANmark eSports and Video Game Center;
+- Hike or bike one of our park districts’ many trails, or enjoy competitive video gaming at LANmark eSports and Video Game Center.

 Central Illinois is full of amazing museums and historic sites for all ages, while opportunities for lifelong education make it an attractive home for retirees.
 The Osher Lifelong Learning Institute at Bradley University offers educational travel, classes, lectures and other activities for ages 50 and up—allowing residents to stay vital and active as they enjoy their retirement years.